 In line with the human-centric theme, my artwork is intrinsically human in nature.
 I paint on the floor to allow my body to move freely as I apply raw visceral streaks of deep natural colours using a palette knife.
 The bulk of my work is created by layering these streaks to build up intricate textures and emotive visuals through colour and abstracted figures and shapes.

-My life as a nomad significantly influences my methods and the way I work, and I will often gain inspiration from my constantly changing environment.
+My life as a nomad significantly influences my methods and the way I work, and I will often gain inspiration from my constantly changing environment (see Nomad Project).
 I prefer working on large canvases that block everything else out and leave the viewer immersed in the emotion of the work.
 I do this in acrylic as it allows me to most quickly and fluently transfer my turbulent thoughts and emotions whilst staying focused on the subject matter.

 I had a dream about lanterns floating through a bamboo forest inspired by Jordan’s painting and I just couldn’t get it out of my head.
 Had to get it.